Frequently Asked Questions (FAQs)

 - The PC or peripheral devices (scanners, external drives etc.) if the modem is located on top of or directly beside these devices

 - Christmas tree lights (really)

-It's also worth trying to see if there is any pattern to the connection dropping, such as occurring at a particular time of day, the frequency and the duration or anything that you are doing at the time (like sending a fax), as these may help identify the cause of the issues.
+It's also worth trying to find out if there is any pattern to the connection dropping, such as occurring at a particular time of day, the frequency and the duration or anything that you are doing at the time (like sending a fax), as this may help identify the cause of the issues.

-If you get intermittently disconnected but your DSL light remains solid then it's just the connection between your PC and the router that is dropping and not the broadband connection.
+If you are disconnected intermittently however your DSL light remains solid then it's likely the connection between your PC and the router that is dropping and not the broadband connection.

 back to top